documentationfor yFiles for HTML 3.0.0.1

 CSS Item Style Transitions

-With CSS classes on item styles, it is very easy to animate state changes of graph items in yFiles for HTML.
+With CSS classes on item styles, animating state changes of graph items in yFiles for HTML is straightforward.

-A simple mouse-over highlight that changes the fill and stroke of the node with a ShapeNodeStyle could look like this:
+A simple mouse-over highlight that changes the fill and stroke of a node with a ShapeNodeStyle could be implemented as follows:

 <style>